oliverdutton/tallax/README.md

 Theoretically extensible to larger k with larger sort dimensions with low batch size while still avoiding excessive lane permutations/transposes with compressed transpose format:
 - k = 256 with `(8, 4096)` or `(16, 2048)`

----

-## Why Use Bitonic Top-k in the Algorithm
+## Why Use Bitonic Top-k in the Algorithm and not alternatives?

 For computing top-128 of a typical LLM vocabulary size (100–200k tokens) using the divide and filter top-k tactic with 256 bins, we expect a 99.9999% chance of convergence by bins-top-8.
 This produces a filtered subset size of only 256 × 8 = 2,048 elements.

-At this reduced size, the choice of final top-k algorithm (Bitonic vs. RadixSelect, etc.) contributes negligibly to overall runtime, so alternatives to bitonic top-k were not explored.​​​​​​​​​​​​​​​​
+At this reduced size, the choice of final top-k algorithm (Bitonic vs RadixSelect vs ...) contributes negligibly to overall runtime , so alternatives to bitonic top-k were not explored.​​​​​​​​​​​​​​​​